prcerda/K10-ExportImport-Ansible/README.md

 	  - backup=weekly for weekly backup
 	  - backup=monthly for monthly backup

 **NOTE**: The Export Policies playbook will create a CSV file with the name of the applications and the import string.
 This file is called "importpolicy.yaml" and it's located in [Create Policy folder](playbook/prod_cluster/createpolicy).
-This file MUST be copied to this location keeping the same name: [playbook/dr_cluster/createpolicy](playbook/dr_cluster/createpolicy)
+This file MUST be copied to the following location keeping the same name: [playbook/dr_cluster/createpolicy](playbook/dr_cluster/createpolicy)

 All these steps will be automated using the Ansible playbooks provided for the [Production Cluster](playbook/prod_cluster)